-For a detailed explanation of this state, including some tests and potential fixes, see What Causes the Umbrella Roaming Client to become Unprotected and Unencrypted?.
+For a detailed explanation of this state, including some tests and potential fixes, see Umbrella Roaming Client: Unprotected and Unencrypted.

 Locally on an endpoint, you may see that the Umbrella roaming client's state is constantly changing or 'flapping'.
 This is observable via the tray/menu bar icon messaging.
 When flapping occurs, there may or may not be network connectivity issues.
 If the Umbrella roaming client is rapidly changing states and causing internet connectivity issues, consider disabling the Umbrella roaming client temporarily and contacting support.

 If there are no connectivity issues, but 'flapping' or state change was noticed by the user via the tray/menu bar icon, this can usually be attributed to one of the following two scenarios:

 Scenario #2: There is significant packet loss on the network, which in turn causes the Umbrella roaming client's health checks to fail.
 We recommend using ping or MTR/WinMTR to verify if there is packet loss between 18.104.22.168 / 22.214.171.124 / 2620:119:53::53 / 2620:119:35::35 and the client computer.
 If the packet loss is high enough, or concentrated—even something above 2% is significant—the Umbrella roaming client may temporarily transition to a different state and provide irregular protection.
 If there is no packet loss, or you're unable to resolve your packet loss issue, contact support.